Playwright automation checklist to reduce flaky tests

 1. Stop Using waitForTimeout: Embrace Auto-Waiting and Actionability

-One of the most common reasons for flaky tests is a simple mismatch in speed.
+One of the most common reasons for flaky tests is a simple speed mismatch.
 Your test script might be moving faster than your web app can render.

 A common but flawed solution is to add a fixed delay, like page.waitForTimeout(3000).
 This is a gamble.
 You either end up slowing down your tests for no reason or, worse, not waiting long enough when the app is slow, which just makes the test more unreliable.

-Playwright has a much smarter way of handling this with its "auto-waiting" feature.
+Playwright handles this much more intelligently with its "auto-waiting" feature.
 When you tell it to do something like locator.click(), it doesn't just jump in.
 It first runs a series of checks to make sure the element is "actionable."
 It waits until the element is:

 • Attached to the DOM